Top 10 most used apps use AI technologies? Learn how you can continuously improve the product user experience.

-There are many industries that are affected by predictive analytics: finance, healthcare, video streaming, e-commerce, social network, retail, and travel.
-We see Robo Advisor in both Wealthsimple, Wealthfront, and Robinhood.
+Many industries are affected by predictive analytics: finance, healthcare, video streaming, e-commerce, social networking, retail, and travel.
+We see Robo Advisor in Wealthsimple, Wealthfront, and Robinhood.
 As market transactions occur in seconds (or even nanoseconds), it is hard to keep track of what to trade or invest.
 Thus, Robo Investor acts as the fund optimizer that can keep up with the speed that customers need.
 It considers your capital size, what other investors are doing, trending news about companies, and stock prices at that moment.
-Currently, it is used in ETFs and yet to be personalized for customers.
+Currently, it is used in ETFs and is yet to be personalized for customers.

-In healthcare, we see Fitbit and Apple Health that try to compile customer’s data.
+In healthcare, we see Fitbit and Apple Health that try to compile customer data.
 Fitbit has been selected as the covered fitness benefit in 27 US states for forty-two Medicare Advantage plans.
 Users can benefit from access to health data when they visit doctors.
-Back then, people have to go through medical check-ups to know how healthy he is.
-But now with fitness trackers, patients have better access to their health data.
+Back then, people had to undergo medical check-ups to know how healthy he was.
+But now, with fitness trackers, patients have better access to their health data.

-Meanwhile, travel, retail, e-commerce industries are promoting their businesses through strategic sale events.
+Meanwhile, travel, retail, and e-commerce industries promote their businesses through strategic sale events.
 With predictive analytics, you understand when your business thrives and when the sales are low (for example, Christmas might be the best time in business because people are buying gifts).
-Some e-commerces like Alibaba and Tokopedia use this opportunity to name their own sales day: Single Day, Online Sales Day, Black Friday, Cyber Monday.
+Some e-commerce like Alibaba and Tokopedia use this opportunity to name their own sales day: Single Day, Online Sales Day, Black Friday, and Cyber Monday.

 We also see in Biotech that research has been done to re-engineer the structure of the protein as a recovery drug.
-Numerate for example uses AI to predict how a potential drug will behave both in the lab and body.
-Predictive analytics can help us discover new medicines and not only that, to reduce errors in predicting outcomes.
+Numerate, for example, uses AI to predict how a potential drug will behave in the lab and body.
+Predictive analytics can help us discover new medicines and not only that, reduce errors in predicting outcomes.

 Why invest in predictive analytics?

-The question then is how we will use innovation in technology in our product and services.
-Michael Schrage, a research fellow at MIT, wrote on Harvard Business Review how AI can be an assistant, a guide, a consultant, a colleague, and even a boss.
+The question, then, is how we will use innovation in technology in our products and services.
+Michael Schrage, a research fellow at MIT, wrote in Harvard Business Review about how AI could be an assistant, a guide, a consultant, a colleague, and a boss.

-Predictive analytics definitely can be an assistant, a guide, or a consultant for you because they can perform repetitive tasks.
-That way, we can focus on the critical thinking side: how to improve the business, how to include design thinking, etc. To give you an example, Tesla was automating the car factory using a fluff bot.
+Predictive analytics can be an assistant, a guide, or a consultant for you because they can perform repetitive tasks.
+That way, we can focus on the critical thinking side: how to improve the business, how to include design thinking, etc. For example, Tesla was automating the car factory using a fluff bot.
 However, it soon realized that robots are very bad at picking up fluff.
-They discovered that installing fiberglass didn’t improve reducing noise in the car and so they made the decision to eliminate fiberglass installation altogether.
-Here, it shows that humans can focus on decision making and critical thinking.
+They discovered that installing fiberglass didn't improve in reducing noise in the car and so they made the decision to eliminate fiberglass installation.
+Here, it shows that humans can focus on decision-making and critical thinking.

 Your company can either be in the Launch, Mature, or Growth stage.
-If you are at the latter stages, then you already compile a humongous amount of data of your customer behavior.
-But if you don’t then you can look at industry standards or use information from the Point-of-Sale (POS) payment platform, such as Stripe or Square.
+If you are at the latter stages, you already compile a huge amount of data on your customer behavior.
+But if you don't, you can look at industry standards or use information from the Point-of-Sale (POS) payment platform, such as Stripe or Square.

-At the core, predictive analytics will give you insights using data that they analyze.
+At the core, predictive analytics will give you insights using the data they analyze.
 IBM tried to predict the probability of white spots being cancer on an X-ray.
-Google Maps that can predict time to a destination based on Geo-location and the route selection we choose.
-IFTTT offers automation where smart lights can be turned on once you’re at home.
+Google Maps can predict the time to a destination based on Geo-location and our chosen route selection.
+IFTTT offers automation where smart lights can be turned on once you're at home.

 The intersection of design and predictive analytics

-You must notice from your own experience that visualization is the key to deliver insights from data.
-In 2020, John Hopkins University provides real-time data about COVID-19 using data visualization.
+You must notice from your own experience that visualization is the key to delivering insights from data.
+In 2020, John Hopkins University provided real-time data about COVID-19 using data visualization.
 Infogram and Datawrapper allow us to create engaging infographics, charts, and tables for social media sharing.

-Creatives such as Gal Shir, Fabrizio, Jack, and even Adobe use AI to help designers pick the right combination of colors (or color palette) for their arts.
-A way to use the platform is to upload a picture and the program automatically selects a color palette that will work in harmony.
+Creatives such as Gal Shir, Fabrizio, Jack, and Adobe use AI to help designers pick the right combination of colors (or color palettes) for their art.
+A way to use the platform is to upload a picture, and the program automatically selects a color palette that will work in harmony.

-Nir Eyal, author of Hooked: How to Build Habit-Forming Products, has a theory that the most successful products shape our habits and that we’re hooked because of the “rewards” given, such as Likes, Follows, etc. He mentioned that businesses should identify who their followers are, what is their current habit, and what’s the common path in habit testing.
+Nir Eyal, author of Hooked: How to Build Habit-Forming Products, believes that the most successful products shape our habits and that we're hooked because of the "rewards" given, such as Likes, Follows, etc. He mentioned that businesses should identify their followers, their current habits, and the common path in habit testing.
 Habit testing is one of the ways to use predictive analytics to better businesses.

-In UX Design it’s all about interaction design and user experience.
-An interaction by definition means a compilation of different sets of actions that will result in different results.
-Based on historical data, we can learn more about the customer through patterns of their behavior.
+In UX Design, it's all about interaction design and user experience.
+An interaction, by definition, means a compilation of different actions that will result in different results.
+We can learn more about the customer through their behavior patterns based on historical data.
 It can be as easy as a preference of what a customer would do to join a mailing list.
 Would a Pop-up be more effective?
 Or a side thumbnail works best?
-Maybe some engaging news (such as Free PDF) inside a blog post would work better?
-Predictive analytics help because it can give insights about this behavior.
-There is also a tendency for people to go to “Start Here” or “For You” when they first arrive at a blog website.
-When it’s about mobile apps, it can be about utilizing buttons and shortcuts: which ones do customers press?
+Maybe some engaging news (such as a Free PDF) inside a blog post would work better?
+Predictive analytics help because they can give insights into this behavior.
+People also tend to go to "Start Here" or "For You" when they first arrive at a blog website.
+When it's about mobile apps, it can be about utilizing buttons and shortcuts: which ones do customers press?
 Which ones do they neglect?
-If people are not using particular functions, then maybe you want to take it out.
+If people are not using particular functions, you may want to take them out.

 Predictive analytics in an economic downturn

-While the economic downturn would pressure business owners to cut costs for efficiency, we need to also think that technology helps improve our products and services.
+While the economic downturn would pressure business owners to cut efficiency costs, we must also think that technology helps improve our products and services.
 We can create tools to help predict what the customers would do if we give incentives.
 In other words, predictive analytics would help us to guide customers to buy our products and services.

 Internally, we can also use predictive analytics in automation.
 The automotive industry, for example, is using robots for car manufacturing.
 The operation manager then can focus on discussing strategies, design of the assembly line, and ultimately making better decisions with the help of technology.

-Keep in mind that with more advanced technology, there will be faster computers with more accuracy and cheaper unit cost.
-Supercomputers for example had a cost of one Giga FLOPS for 19 billion dollars that later reduced to 3 cents only in 2017.
+Keep in mind that faster computers with more accuracy and cheaper unit cost will be faster with more advanced technology.
+Supercomputers, for example, had a cost of one Giga FLOPS for 19 billion dollars, which was later reduced to 3 cents only in 2017.